Burnley 0-2 Bournemouth: Sam Surridge and Junior Stanislas penalty send Cherries into last eight

 "I thought the lads got on with it tonight and took the task on.
 What you want is a committed side, but we couldn't find the quality.
 We had an amazing chance in the second half to find the goal.
 If it goes to 1-1, we were then in the ascendancy and on the front foot.
 We've got a lot of players who are learning and haven't played too much.

 "This has got nothing to do with my feelings towards the FA Cup.
-The reality is that we've got three Premier League games next week, and I think tonight was out 11th game in 31 days, we've got injuries galore, and we've got to factor all that in.
+The reality is that we've got three Premier League games next week, and I think tonight was our 11th game in 31 days.
+We've got injuries galore, and we've got to factor all that in.
 But I thought the team had a go.
 We just couldn't find the key moments."

 14 & 21 - Burnley (14) have failed to score in more matches than any other top-flight side this season, with only Derby County (18) netting fewer goals than the Clarets (21) amongst all sides within England’s top four tiers so far in 2020-21.
 Investment. #BURBOU pic.twitter.com/10SnVCLZQW— OptaJoe (@OptaJoe) February 9, 2021